filoww/Annotation-automatique/README.md

 # Annotation-automatique
-automatic annotation of FRENCH Medical Report using nltk data was created from an Ontology implemented by PROTEGE and exported in xml format
+automatic annotation of FRENCH Medical Report using nltk \n data was created from an Ontology implemented by PROTEGE and exported in xml format